Japan votes in Upper House election under shadow of ex-PM Abe's death

 He said that when then Prime Minister Masayoshi Ohira died suddenly of a heart attack during an Upper House election campaign in 1980, the LDP pulled off a runaway victory despite party in-fighting at the time.

-LDP officials told domestic media that Mr Abe's send-off is being planned for after the election, with an overnight vigil on Monday and the funeral, for family and close friends, on Tuesday.
+LDP officials told domestic media that Mr Abe's send-off is being planned for after the election, with an overnight vigil tomorrow and the funeral, for family and close friends, on Tuesday.

 There is still no word on whether any public memorial will be held.